 Vernal Fall and Nevada Fall Trail

 A high traffic trail, hikers can visit both Vernal and Nevada Fall in about 5 to 6 hours.
 Vernal Fall is the first you will approach along the way and is about 1.6 miles round trip to the footbridge or 2.4 miles round trip to the top.
 Nevada Fall is located 5.4 miles round trip from the trailhead.
-Both Vernal and Nevada require fairly strenuous hiking, so be prepared to sweat.
+Note that both Vernal and Nevada require fairly strenuous hiking.

 WHERE TO STAY IN YOSEMITE